the-darkvoid/OS-X-Fake-PCI-ID/README.md

 end;
 ```

-  In the case of Skylake 8086:9d70, it is attaching to the HDEF device (usually called HDAS, but renamed to HDEF to match what Aple expects).
+  In the case of Skylake 8086:9d70 or 8086:1a70, it is attaching to the HDEF device (usually called HDAS, but renamed to HDEF to match what Aple expects).
 Skylake HDMI/DP audio codec is on HDEF along with onboard audio.
-It injects RM,device-id=<70 a1 00 00> as that device-id is native and allows HDMI audio to work.
+It injects RM,device-id=<70 a1 00 00> for 0x9d70 and RM,device-id=<70 9d 00 00> for 0xa170.
+In other words, with these two device-ids, it will reverse them.
+Try it if you have everything set correctly for HDMI/DP audio, but it is not working.
 This was discovered by noting that Skylake HDMI audio works on the NUC6i7KYK (Skull Canyon), but not the other NUC6 devices.
+It is quite system dependent.
+Some computers need them swapped, others do not.
+So test both with and without.

+  This kext won't fix other problems/mistakes you may have with your HDMI/DP setup (eg. missing "hda-gfx", mismatched "layout-id" injection, incorrect or wrong framebuffer patches, or missing ACPI renames).

 - FakePCIID_AR9280_as_AR946x: